phoenixframework/phoenix_live_view/guides/introduction/installation.md

 ## LiveView life-cycle event logging

-If you would like logs emitted for supported LiveView life-cycle events, you can add the following line to your `lib/my_app/application.ex`:
+If you would like logs emitted for supported LiveView life-cycle events, you can add the following line to your `lib/my_app/application.ex` in the `start/2` function:

 ```elixir
 Phoenix.LiveView.Logger.install()